kumarmanoj0000/news_classifier/README.md

-# news_classifier
+# AI News Classifier 🧠📰

-Train a machine learning model to classify news articles (e.g., "business", "tech", "sports", etc.)
+This project classifies news articles into categories using classical machine learning (Scikit-learn).
+Includes a CLI tool for inference.